University Policies & Procedures

 to students certain rights, privileges, and protections relative

-to individually identifiable student educational records which are
+to individually identifiable student education records which are

 maintained by the University.
 Specifically: